evilrobotindustries/nifty-generator/README.md

 # Nifty Generator

-Nifty Generator (`ng`) is a command line tool for generating NFT images/video/metadata based on a json configuration file.
-It works by randomly selecting attribute options and layering them to generate images and video.
+Nifty Generator (`ng`) is a command line tool for randomly generating images/video/metadata based on a configuration file.

 NOTE: this is still pre-release and as such, things are subject to change.

 ## Generation

-The `generate` command will expect to find a `config.json` in the specified source directory, which configures how the various media elements are to be combined (along with corresponding metadata attribute values).
+The `generate` command will expect to find a `config.json` in the specified source directory, which configures how the various atributes/media elements are to be combined.
 A sample configuration file can be found at `config.template.json` in the source code above.
 The resulting output will be generated within the `output` subdirectory by default.

 Basic usage: